Courses - Faculty of Arts

 Stage III

-This capstone course provides the opportunity for the synthesis and application of skills and knowledge developed throughout the degree programme.
-Students complete a research project that applies all the components of the degree.
+Provides the opportunity for the synthesis and application of skills and knowledge developed throughout the degree programme.
+Students complete a variety of research, community and policy projects concerning the ethics, practise and commitment/community of Global Studies.

 Prerequisite: GLOBAL 200